j-chen05/launchcalendar/README.md

 ### Functionality

-*** Note that for safety concerns, this app will only ADD calendar events or MODIFY events it has already added.
-There is currently no functionality for removing any calendar events to prevent abuse.***
+*** Note that for safety concerns, this app will ONLY ADD calendar events or MODIFY events it has already added.
+There is currently
+NO functionality for DELETING calendar events to prevent abuse.***

 The app functions via intuitive command line prompts and inputs.
 Here is a sample run:
 ```